craigkerstiens/craig/source/_posts/2014-03-31-some-short-untypical-marketing-tips.md

 ### Retarget to your existing users

 In a similar vein of notifying your existing customers in transactional emails about news, you should be doing this all over the web.
-Retargeting is great to convert people once you've already got them on a landing page, but its also incredibly useful to get existing users to use a specific feature.
+Retargeting is great to convert people once you've already got them on a landing page, but its also incredibly useful to get existing users to [use a specific feature](http://insideintercom.io/talk-product-strategy-saying/).
 If you track if they've never used a feature retargeting is a great way to make them aware of it, and once they've used it just count it as a conversion.

 *My favorite retargeting provider [perfect audience](http://www.perfectaudience.com/) makes this quite convenient as they allow a bit more control than most retargeting services*

+### In conclusion

+Marketing doesn't have to be throwing your product and messaging in someones face, but you should make your users aware of it.
+The more engaged they are they more they'll stick around and be happy about using you're product, assuming you've built a good one.
+What are some of your favorite tips?